Responsible Lending

 Equator Principles

 Bank SinoPac formally became a signatory to the Equator Principles (EPs) in February 2020.
-Bank SinoPac established EPs related guidelines and operating procedures, completed EPs training sessions, and smoothly transitioned to EP4, strengthening the management of human rights risks and climate change risks in the credit investigation and lending process for project financing.
-Bank SinoPac established a dedicated Environmental and Social Risk Team in November 2021, serving as an internal consultant for assisting the risk assessment and review of EPs cases.
+Bank SinoPac established EPs related guidelines and operating procedures, completed EPs training sessions, and smoothly transitioned to EP4, strengthening the management of human rights risks and climate change risks in the credit analysis and lending process for project financing.
+Bank SinoPac established a dedicated Environmental and Social Risk Team in November 2021, serving as an internal consultant for the risk assessment and review of EPs cases.
 For high-risk cases, the team seeks assistance from a third-party external consultant according to the EPs.
+The Company has also incorporated Equator Principles cases into the self-inspection items starting from December 2022 and a third party from head office will inspect the process of Equator Principles cases regularly.

 EPs Credit Investigation and Lending Process

-Starting in 2022, Bank SinoPac will disclose on the EPs official website the industry, risk category, and designated or non-designated country of project financing, number of cases involving environmental and social risks management, and whether or not an environmental and social risks assessment report prepared by independent third-party experts is provided.
+Starting in 2022, Bank SinoPac discloses the industry, risk category, and designated or non-designated country of project financing, number of cases involving environmental and social risks management, and whether or not an environmental and social risks assessment report prepared by independent third-party experts is provided on the official website of the Equator Principles Association.

 Retail Banking Lending